Spotlight Innovation: Celtic Biotech Iowa, Inc.

 Celtic Biotech Iowa's subsidiary, Celtic Biotech LTD, was founded in Dublin, Ireland in 2003 by brothers John Reid and Dr. Paul Reid (the latter of whom serves as the president of Celtic Biotech).
 Celtic Biotech made headlines in 2011 when they announced a clinical trial to test the effectiveness of Crotoxin, a protein found in South American rattlesnake venom, that could cause cell death in malignant cancer cells.
 Crotoxin was tested on patients in the George Pompidou University Hospital in Paris.

 In 2014, Celtic Biotech LTD entered into a share exchange agreement with Spotlight Innovation's wholly owned subsidiary, Celtic Biotech Iowa, Inc. Celtic Biotech LTD also became a subsidiary of Celtic Biotech Iowa.
 Since then, Celtic Biotech Iowa has produced the commercial product, EPISORB, a topical gel formulated to deliver drugs transdermally.
 The company also licensed a cardiotoxin therapy for acute and chronic nephropathy in 2015.
 In January, 2015, Celtic Biotech Iowa was granted a patent by the U.S. Patent and Trademark Office entitled Crotoxin Administration for Cancer Treatment and Pain Relief.
 In July 2015, the company entered into a research agreement with Atlanta-based Emory University to study the viability of the cell-penetrating peptide Crotamine—a protein found in the venom of the South American rattlesnake, crotalus durissus terrificus—as a radiopharmaceutical for imaging lung cancer tumors with Positron Emission Tomography (PET).
+In Sept.
+2018 the Directors of Celtic Biotech Ltd rescinded its share exchange agreement with Spotlight Innovation for just cause.

 Caretta Therapeutics, LLC

-Spotlight Innovation’s subsidiary Caretta Therapeutics was founded in 2016.
+Spotlight Innovation's subsidiary Caretta Therapeutics was founded in 2016.
 The subsidiary entered into a licensing agreement with Dr. Paul Reid for rights to develop and commercialize analgesic products for the treatment of chronic pain utilizing active ingredient cobra venom.
-In August 2017, Caretta Therapeutics began the commercial sale of its first product, Venodol roll-on, under the licensing agreement.
+In August 2017, Caretta Therapeutics began the manufacture of its first product, Venodol roll-on, under the licensing agreement but sales were not undertaken.